inkandswitch/upwelling-code/README.md

 # Session

-A collaborative editor that respects creative privacy.
+A proof-of-concept collaborative editor for demonstrating CRDT-based branching and merging behaviors.

 ## Run the server